On the possibility of differential-algebraic elimination of the spinor field from the Maxwell--Dirac electrodynamics: Conclusion

 \section{Conclusion}

-Elimination of the spinor field from the equations of the Maxwell-Dirac electrodynamics using known methods and algorithms of differential algebra does not seem computationally feasible as it would require handling of a large polynomial system.
-In this work, the equations of the Maxwell-Dirac electrodynamics in a fixed gauge and their prolongations are linearized about a random truncated power series solution.
-Computations show that there is only one solution of the resulting linear system for the variations of the components of the spinor field when the components of the electromagnetic field are fixed.
-This result strongly indicates that the set of spinor solutions of the Maxwell-Dirac equations for fixed electromagnetic field is generally null-dimensional, so it is highly probable that the spinor field can be expressed via the components of the electromagnetic field and their derivatives.
-Hopefully, future work will show if the resulting equations for the electromagnetic field describe its independent evolution.
+Elimination of the spinor field from the Maxwell--Dirac equations by currently available differential-algebraic does not appear to be computationally feasible, since it would require handling of a large polynomial system.
+In this work, the Maxwell--Dirac equations in a fixed gauge, together with their prolongations, are linearized about a random truncated power-series solution.
+The computations show that, when the electromagnetic field is fixed, the resulting linear system for the variations of the spinor components has only the trivial solution.
+This strongly suggests that, generically, the set of spinor solutions of the Maxwell--Dirac equations for a fixed electromagnetic field is null-dimensional.
+Accordingly, it is highly plausible that the spinor field can be expressed in terms of the components of the electromagnetic field and their derivatives.
+Computations based on a similar approach further indicate that the resulting equations for the electromagnetic field describe its independent evolution.

-The elimination of the spinor field from the Maxwell–Dirac electrodynamics can be conceptually significant.
-For example, it is important for the plasma-like models of elementary particles described in ~\cite{Akhmeteliqr}.
+These results are important in their own right and may also be relevant to the interpretation of quantum theory.
+For example, they suggest that in the de Broglie--Bohm interpretation (see, e.g., ~\cite{Holland}) the electromagnetic field can play the role of the guiding field (cf. ~\cite{Akhmeteli-IJQI}) .
+The results are also relevant to the derivation of the equations of motion in the plasma-like models of elementary particles described in ~\cite{Akhmeteliqr}.